Albert Shanker: Career

-Activist legacy

 Shanker was a key figure in building the United Federation of Teachers and was elected president of the American Federation of Teachers in 1974.
 He was re-elected every two years until his death.

 Shanker's organizing efforts for educators cannot be separated from the legacy of his actions related to racial inequity and anti-Blackness.
 Shanker is remembered for his actions during the Ocean Hill–Brownsville crisis.
 In 1968, Black and Puerto Rican parents in Brooklyn were piloting a community school program, known as community control, where school districts had the power to hire, fire, and approve budgets at the local level.
 The pilot program was designed to fight school segregation and racial inequity in school policies, teacher hiring, and Black and Puerto Rican student outcomes.
 When the majority Black and Puerto Rican school board fired 14 white union teachers for underperformance, Shanker led UFT teachers in a strike to oppose community control.

 When the UFT proposed Lesson Plans on African-American History, "Shanker personally intervened and cut out radical ideas."
 His intervention included removal of two chapters on Malcolm X and Fredrick Douglass's words, "power concedes nothing without a demand."

 In 1975, the UFT authorized a five-day strike, leading to allegedly saving New York City from bankruptcy after Shanker asked the Teachers' Retirement System to invest $150 million in municipal bonds.

 On September 21, 1981, Shanker had dinner with Leon B. Applewhaite, a personal friend and one of the three members of the Federal Labor Relations Authority (FLRA).
 Applewhaite was involved in deciding whether to uphold the decertification of the Professional Air Traffic Controllers Organization for the strike they had called in August of that year.
 During the dinner, Shanker urged Applewhaite not to decertify the union, an action which plainly violated the prohibition on the ex parte contact contained in the federal Administrative Procedure Act.
-Although the contact was not ultimately found to have legal consequences, the D.C.
-Circuit Court of Appeals criticized Shanker's behavior in their review of the FLRA's decision.
-(See 685 F.2d 547.)
+Although the contact was not ultimately found to have legal consequences, the United States Court of Appeals for the District of Columbia Circuit criticized Shanker's behavior in their review of the FLRA's decision: